HomeBlog › Track Day Cost

 Entry Fees ($250–$600)

-The entry fee is your single guaranteed cost and the largest category in the season — 36% of total spend, or $2,290 across seven events.
-It varies by organizer, venue prestige, and event type:
+The entry fee is your single guaranteed cost and the largest category in the example season — 36% of total spend, or $2,290 across seven events.
+It varies by organizer, venue prestige, track time, and event type:

-Entry fees cover track rental, liability insurance, corner workers, and organizational overhead — fixed costs split across typically 40–80 cars.
-Destination tracks (VIR, Watkins Glen, Road America) carry a premium that local and regional tracks do not.
+Entry fees cover track rental, liability insurance, corner workers, and organizational overhead.
+Destination tracks (VIR, Watkins Glen, Road America) and events with more track time usually cost more than local autocross or evening formats.

-In our season, entry fees ranged from $45 (local autocross at Dominion) to $495 (VIR Full Course).
+In the example season, entry fees ranged from $45 (local autocross at Dominion) to $495 (VIR Full Course).

 Tires — The Variable That Surprises You ($0–$500+ per event)